-The Board has considered events after the balance sheet date and none have been identified which, by their nature, are sufficiently material to the syndicate to require disclosure.
-The 2021 and prior years of account have been reinsured to close to Syndicate 1969 which ends the SPA relationship.
+The Board has considered events after the balance sheet date.
+The 2021 and prior years of account of Syndicate 6133 and Syndicate 1971 have been reinsured to close into the syndicate.
 There are no other events to report.

 Future developments